Fair Pay for California Child Care Providers

 How will California choose what to include in the cost of care?

 - Researchers created a tool for California that uses data, such as child care provider surveys and focus groups, to estimate the cost of providing enriching child care in California.
-The estimate goes up and down based on the different costs the State chooses to include.
+The estimate goes up and down based on the different costs the state chooses to include.

 What are the different costs that are being included in the cost of care?

-- Food
+- Administration/office

-- Dual Language Learner and inclusion supports
+- Dual language learner supports

 - Family engagement

-- Professional development
+- Professional trainings

 Will providers get paid 100% of the cost of care?